tom-sherman/coffeebird/README.md

 ## API

-You can use CoffeeBird programmatically by installing it via NPM and requiring it.
+You can use Coffeebird programmatically by installing it via NPM and requiring it.

 ```
 npm i coffeebird
 ```

-The CoffeeBird module exports two functions `parse`, and `transpile`.
+The Coffeebird module exports two functions `parse`, and `transpile`.

 ```javascript
 const { parse, transpile } = require('coffeebird')